General Orientation, Registration and Attendance

 Q: Do my parents have to attend Parent Orientation?

-A: Parent Orientation is not required.
-Please visit the Parent Orientation link on our website for more information.
+A: Parent Orientation is not required but encouraged.
+Please visit the Parent Orientation section for more information.

 Q: Will I be able to meet with my advisor at Orientation?